 Just don’t slip, he advised himself.
 Then, as if the thought were the cause, there was a slip.
 He looked behind at the sound just as the lead zombie fell face first into the alley with a crunch of bone.
 Roger cringed involuntarily; the dead don’t feel pain, but he’d had his nose broken more than once.

 It became a Keystone Kops episode, as the dead fell over one another until all were on the ground.
 Most tried to right themselves, but the slick ice and uncoordinated limbs prevented them from doing so.
 They slipped and fell over and over.

 He couldn’t hold back the laughter.
 Pratfalls of the dead, Roger thought and debated taking a couple out with his Woodman’s Pal before they could get back up.
-He looked at the one that had fallen with that horrid crunching sound, it wasn’t moving at all.
+But the one that had fallen with that horrid crunching sound wasn’t moving at all.
 Nope, better not chance it.

 He turned and headed towards 95th Avenue.
 Seemed a good spot to search a few houses.
 Maybe he could even pen up the group behind him in a fenced-in backyard.
 Assuming they’ll be able to get back up, of course–he could still hear them slipping and falling.